khuedoan/homelab/docs/reference/architecture/decision-records.md

 This time it breaks `foobar` because the new major version contains a breaking change.

-We can pin the specific version of each dependency in `shell.nix`, however, the maintenance burden is too high (even with Renovate) because we need to update the version of each package regularly rather than just the nixpkgs hash.
+We can pin the specific version of each dependency in `flake.nix`, however, the maintenance burden is too high (even with Renovate) because we need to update the version of each package regularly rather than just the nixpkgs hash.
 Instead, we can just bump the nixpkgs hash and run some tests to ensure there is no breaking change.